Mhlov/svim/README.md

 * +h - Split a tmux window horizontally and run a vim server.
 * +v - Split a tmux window vertically and run a vim server.
 * +a - Select a server from a list.
-* +A - Similar to "+a" but if there is only one server then it will be selected.
+* +A - Similar to <+a> but if there is only one server then it will be selected and if there are no servers, a server named <A> is started.

 ### Environment